Gitchegumi/next-website/public/content/join/ai-technician/main.md

-# Artificial Intelligence Technician Program
+# Technology Technician Program

-The Army Artificial Intelligence Technician (AI Technician) Program is an intensive 36-month program that includes one year of academic instruction and two years of hands-on experience at AI2C in Pittsburgh, PA.
-AI Technicians receive world- class instruction from CMU faculty in topics including Cloud Administration, Python Programming, and Data Engineering.
-The program seeks Service Members who have demonstrated outstanding promotion potential.
-Officers (commissioned / warrant) and noncommissioned officers striving to be front-runners in preparing the operational force for AI-enabled capabilities are encouraged to apply for the AI Technician Program.
-Commanders and supervisors are also encouraged to submit their best candidates for this opportunity based on the outstanding potential and aptitude for service in the emerging technology environment.
+The Technology Technician Program is a 36-month initiative that includes one year of academic instruction followed by two years of hands-on, real-world experience.
+Participants receive high-quality instruction from expert faculty in subjects such as Cloud Administration, Python Programming, and Data Engineering.
+The program is designed for individuals who demonstrate exceptional potential for growth and leadership in technology-driven environments.
+Applicants from a variety of professional backgrounds are encouraged to apply, and supervisors are encouraged to recommend top candidates based on performance and aptitude.

-## Artificial Intelligence Technician Program Course Overview
+## Program Course Overview

-Students in the AI Technician Program will develop the technical expertise necessary to deploy, manage, and sustain AI/ML software products in operational environments.
-Through a combination of academic instruction and hands-on experience, participants will gain proficiency in:
+Students in the Technician Program will gain the technical skills required to deploy, manage, and support AI/ML systems in operational settings.
+Through a mix of academic learning and practical experience, participants will build competency in:

-- Cloud Administration – Configuring and maintaining cloud-based environments to support AI/ML applications.
+- **Cloud Administration** – Setting up and maintaining cloud infrastructure to support AI/ML workloads.
-- Practical Programming with Python – Developing, troubleshooting, and optimizing AI/ML software solutions.
+- **Practical Programming with Python** – Writing, debugging, and optimizing code for data-driven applications.
-- Data Engineering – Managing, processing, and structuring data pipelines to ensure reliable AI/ML performance.
+- **Data Engineering** – Building and managing reliable pipelines to ensure consistent data delivery for machine learning.
-- Cloud DevOps – Implementing automation, monitoring, and deployment strategies to sustain AI/ML capabilities in dynamic environments.
+- **Cloud DevOps** – Applying automation, deployment, and monitoring practices to enable sustainable AI/ML operations.

-By the end of the program, AI Technicians will be equipped to operationalize AI/ML technologies, ensuring their successful deployment and sustainment in support of Army missions.
+Upon completion, graduates will be equipped to apply modern data and AI practices to real-world challenges, supporting innovation and impact within their organizations.